hyperledger-archives/education/LFS171x/indy-material/nodejs/README.md

 To run the demonstration:

 * If you just installed the demonstration software, you are where you need to be.
-  * If not, open up a terminal window and navigate to the directory you did in installing the Demonstration software.
+  * If not, open up a terminal window and navigate to the directory you did when Installing the Demonstration section (above).
 * To build the software, run the command `docker-compose build`
 * Once the build completes, start the demo by running the command `docker-compose up`